-The good news is there are still many things an interviewer can ask a job applicant.
-The bad news is you do need to be careful about some questions.
+There are many things an interviewer can ask a job applicant.
+But, you do need to be careful about some questions.
 Here are some things to consider.

 1. How old are you?
 Be very careful about asking this question.
 There are very few jobs where someone can ask you your age and the question itself not serve as evidence of age bias.
-Best to not go there unless you are hiring for jobs with clearly appropriate age requirements, such as the US Army.
+It is best to not go there unless you are hiring for jobs with clearly appropriate age requirements, such as the US Army.

 2. Are you married?
 If you ask this only of female applicants, then this question could cause you problems.
 Why would this question be helpful?
-Unless this is a ruse to discovery whether a female applicant might quit when she wants to have a baby.
-Its best to just not go there....
+Unless this is a ruse to discover whether a female applicant might quit when she wants to have a baby.
+This question serves little purpose.

 5. Do you take drugs, smoke or drink?
 An employer can ask about drinking, smoking or illicit drug use.
 An employer should not ask about legal or prescription drug use, since that might involve issues of a possible disability.